CSoellinger/silverstripe-limit-characters-with-html/README.md

 * Create a new issue
 * Describe the steps required to reproduce your issue, and the expected outcome.
 Unit tests, screenshots and screencasts can help here.
-* Describe your environment as detailed as possible: SilverStripe version, Browser, PHP version, Operating System, any installed SilverStripe modules.
+* Describe your environment as detailed as possible: Silverstripe version, Browser, PHP version, Operating System, any installed Silverstripe modules.

 Please report security issues to the module maintainers directly.
 Please don't file security issues in the bug tracker.